howl-editor/howl/site/source/doc/manual/configuration.md

 Things that are meant to be configurable in Howl are exposed as "configuration variables".
 Configuration variables can be set either interactively from within Howl, using the `set` command, or programmatically from code.
-To get an overview of currently available variables, type `set` and press `space` at the command line to view a list:
+The `set` command shows a list of avaliable variables.
+Press `alt_x` to invoke the command line, then type `set` and press the spacebar:

 ![Configuration](/images/screenshots/monokai/configuration.png)

-For example, to change the current theme interactively you can open up the prompt, and type `set theme`.
-Pressing enter to choose the theme variable would then present you with a list of available themes - after choosing one you can press enter again to switch to the specified theme.
-See the sections below, [Setting variables upon startup](#setting-variables-upon-startup) and [Automatic persistence](#automatic-persistence), for information on how to change a setting so that it persists across restarts.
+Here you can select a configuration variable by typing and selecting from the list.
+For example, to change the current theme interactively you can select `theme` and press enter.
+This then  presents you with a list of available themes
+- after choosing one you can press enter again to switch to the specified theme.
+See the sections below,
+[Setting variables upon startup](#setting-variables-upon-startup) and [Automatic persistence](#automatic-persistence), for information on how to change a setting so that it persists across restarts.